The Tuesday Drownings

 Read full review

 Stayed up far too late reading this — worth every minute.
 Sharp, emotional, and beautifully paced.
-A rare find.
+It's not often I leave reviews but I would classify this as a rare find.
+Well deserved 5-stars.

 Laura